 Digital signage motivates

 Corporate management understands that better and more effective communication helps empower employees located in remote locations.
-It’s a known fact that mobile staff such as sales people, truck drivers and other remote staff can sometimes feel a bit isolated and detached from head office.
+It’s a known fact that mobile staff such as salespeople, truck drivers, and other remote staff can sometimes feel a bit isolated and detached from the head office.
 Directives and other corporate messages don’t always make it to remote locations and disconnected employees often feel left out.
-When this happens, some employees don’t feel part of the company and morale suffers.
+When this happens, some employees don’t feel part of the company, and morale suffers.

 Digital signage informs and educates

-Successful organizations plan their digital signage deployments in such a way to maximize staff and customer exposure.
+Successful organizations plan their digital signage deployments in such a way as to maximize staff and customer exposure.
 This way broadcasts can be tailored according to each audience.
-Customers get presented with sales, advertising or informational content while staff is provided with training content, strategic information, and various other business focused information streams.
+Customers get presented with sales, advertising, or informational content while the staff is provided with training content, strategic information, and various other business-focused information streams.
 The idea is to maximize the return on investment by leveraging the entire digital signage network.

 Digital signage entertains